Calima Lake

-Calima Lake (Lago Calima) is the largest artificial lake in Colombia and in the American continent (South, Central and North America) with an area of 19.34 km^{2}.
+Calima Lake (Lago Calima) is the largest artificial lake in Colombia, with an area of 19.34 km^{2}.
 It is located in the municipality of Darién in the Valle del Cauca Department.

 The lake is part of a hydroelectric project for generating power for the department.
 C.V.C (Corporación Autónoma Regional del Valle del Cauca) started the construction of the lake in 1961.

 Calima Lake has become a place for water sports and leisure activities.
 Vacation centers, restaurants, and camping zones were built near the lake.
 The lake is currently a popular place and is frequented by both national and international tourists, especially those from nearby cities and towns, like Cali and Buga.
 The elevation of the lake is 1500 m above sea level.